SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Experiments

 Regarding the divergence mask, we find that increasingly higher values of $\beta$ induce higher levels of sparsity in $m_d$, restricting the amount of tokens allowed to diverge in a sequence, which translates to lower token-level KL divergence throughout training.
 However, for sufficiently low values of $\beta$, sparsity can be kept below $20\%$.

-In summary, we find that low values of $\beta$ induce scenarios where reward sparsity is high and divergence sparsity is low, meaning that the loss is dominated by the masked divergence term, $\delta(x,y_c,y_r)$.
-Conversely, high values of $\beta$ induce high sparsity on both masks, hindering learning significantly.
-However, we do observe that more balanced sparsity levels in both masks can be induced with mid-range values of $\beta$.
+In summary, we find that low values of $\beta$ induce scenarios where reward sparsity is high and divergence sparsity is low, meaning that the loss is dominated by term $\delta(x,y_c,y_r)$.
+Conversely, a high $\beta$ induces high sparsity on both masks, hindering learning significantly.
+However, we do observe that a more balanced sparsity level in both masks can be induced with mid-range values of $\beta$.

 \textbf{Qualitative Analysis.} Finally, we perform qualitative analysis on the learned masks by observing their token-level values on example sentences.
 Similarly to Figure \ref{fig:intro_heatmap}, we calculate token-level rewards as the log ratio of response probabilities between policy and reference models.
 Token-level KL divergence is calculated as the token-level KL between policy and reference.
 We show the values of reward and KL divergence \textit{after} the mask application in a common mask setup($m_u = m_d \rightarrow$ \textit{common}) and on independent setup ($m_u\neq m_d \rightarrow$ \textit{indp}).
 We also compare with the TDPO baseline as the closest method to ours.
 Technically, when $m_u = m_d = 1$ our objective becomes equivalent to TDPO, hence we can check the influence of the proposed masks on the target objective.
 Figure \ref{fig:chosen_rewards} illustrates that a common mask has less sparsity compared to independent, highlighting a larger set of tokens.
 Comparing directly reward maps with TDPO we see that that independent mask is weighting only subsequences that express a certain polarity (\textit{watch it again}), while TDPO gives a weight to all tokens in the sequence.
 The same stands for common masks while being slightly noisier in the tokens they cover.
-Looking at KL divergence maps in Figure \ref{fig:chosen_kls}, lower values indicate minor to no divergence from the reference model.
-TDPO is stricter in KL control, forcing the majority of tokens to be close to the reference model, while common and sparse masks allow more diversity with higher values on particular tokens, possibly easing diversity.
+Looking at KL divergence maps in Figure \ref{fig:chosen_kls}, lower values indicate minor to no divergence from the reference.
+TDPO is stricter in KL control, forcing the token majority to be close to the reference, while common and sparse masks allow more diversity with higher values on particular tokens, possibly easing diversity.
 Heatmaps for the rejected response can be found in Figure~\ref{fig:qualitative_heatmaps_imdb_rejected}.